 Haircuts from £35

 Lamb’s Conduit Street has been transformed into a sophisticated hub for stylish men in recent years and now the road is home to the second outpost of Huckle the Barber.
-The no-nonsense shop promises to keep customers lubricated with top-notch craft ales (or hangover-busting bloody marys on Saturdays) and is also planning to launch its own range of products in 2017.
+This independent spot promises to keep customers lubricated with top-notch craft ales on tap, and is also planning to launch its own range of products in 2017.

 Bid (temporary) adieu to your mop at one of Ted Baker’s 11 Grooming Room spots across London and leave feeling sharper than sharp.
 The lifestyle brand offers a range of classic Turkish barbering treatments with an added ‘Ted’ twist.
 Plus, with cuts from just £28.50, the experience won’t shave too much off your wallet either.